Toreador Song: In media

 Usage and renditions of the Toreador Song have appeared in various forms of media, such as when the song was performed by Samuel Ramey on Sesame Street, who rewrote the lyrics to be about the letter L, or in an episode of Doctor Who.
-It also serves as the theme song in the 1976 film Bad News Bears.
+It also serves as the theme song in the 1976 film The Bad News Bears.

-The song is prominently featured in the 2014 video game Five Nights at Freddy's, where the song plays as the theme of the title's main antagonist upon the player running out of power in-game.
-As such, the Toreador Song has occasionally been marketed as the Freddy Fazbear theme.
+A modified version of the song is prominently featured in the 2014 video game Five Nights at Freddy's, where the song plays as the theme of the title's main antagonist, Freddy Fazbear, upon the player running out of power in-game.
+As such, the Toreador Song has occasionally been marketed as Freddy Fazbear's theme.

 The 2022 anime series Thermae Romae Novae features an adaptation of the Toreador Song by Italian bass-baritone Paolo Andrea Di Pietro.
 The adaptation was specifically created for the series to reflect the theme of bathhouses and their practices with Japanese lyrics written by Paolo Andrea Di Pietro himself.

 Sports

 The English language version of the song, Stan (or Stand) up and Fight, written by Oscar Hammerstein II for Carmen Jones, has long been associated with Munster Rugby.
 An adapted version, Geelong Cats: We Are Geelong, has been used by the Geelong Cats Australian Football League team.

-Since the middle of the 1990s the Toreador Song has been used in Formula 1 and the World Rally Championship during the champagne spraying on the podium.

 A piece of the Toreador Song's sheet music, with lyrics translated to English by Jerry Castillo, is owned by the Smithsonian Institution and kept in the National Museum of American History.